psnavega/microsservice-send-communication/README.md

 ## Running with Docker (Recommended)

-You will need to have Docker and Docker Compose installed on your machine, as well as availability on ports 27017 and 3010.
+You will need to have Docker and Docker Compose installed on your machine, as well as availability on ports 3306 and 3010.

 Finally, there is an .env.example file in the repository for development purposes.
 Remove the .example extension, leaving only .env

-If you're running integrated in environment B2B, leave filename as .env.example

 After that, run the following command at the root of the project: